FrancescoSaverioZuppichini/Face-Unlock/README.md

 ![png](https://github.com/FrancescoSaverioZuppichini/Face-Unlock/blob/main/article/images/output_11_0.png?raw=True)

-Apparently, I am not very similar to Matt or Leo, but they have something in common!
+I am not very similar to Matt or Leo, but they have something in common!

-We can go futher and run PCA on the embeddings and project the images in a 2-D plane
+We can go further and run PCA on the embeddings and project the images in a 2-D plane

 ```python